Murder of Ján Kuciak: Appeal to the Supreme Court

-Planned murders
+Second trial (merged cases)

-Collaborating with the investigators, Zoltán Andruskó described the planned murders of prosecutor Maroš Žilinka, Daniel Lipšic and prosecutor Peter Šufliarsky.
-According to Andruskó, Zsuzsová ordered the murders of Žilinka and Lipšic in autumn 2017 and paid him a €20,000 deposit.
+Cooperating with the investigators during the investigation following his arrest, Zoltán Andruskó described the planned murders of prosecutor Maroš Žilinka, attorney Daniel Lipšic and prosecutor Peter Šufliarsky.
+According to Andruskó's testimony, Zsuzsová ordered the murders of Žilinka and Lipšic in autumn 2017 and paid him a €20,000 deposit.
 They were to be killed at the same time if they met, and if not, Žilinka was to be prioritized.
 The promised sums for the murders were €70,000 for the murder of Žilinka (with an extra €10,000 promised for the murder of each of his family members) and €200,000 for the murder of Lipšic.
-After being turned down by certain Hungarians, Andruskó went on to task Szabó and Marček with these murders.
+After being turned down by his Hungarian acquaintance, Andruskó went on to task Szabó and Marček with these murders.
 They accepted but did not act for two months.
 He then asked his acquaintance Dušan Kracina from Komárno to arrange Žilinka's murder.
 Kracina allegedly arranged the murder with Serbian accomplices, but Andruskó halted it shortly before it was carried out, out of fear.
-Andruskó kept telling Zsuzsová that the murders were still being planned.
-She then ordered the murder of Ján Kuciak through Andruskó, which was carried out by Szabó and Marček.

-In summer 2018, Zsuzsová tasked Andruskó with the murder of prosecutor Peter Šufliarsky, for which she promised a €100,000 reward.
+Andruskó kept telling Zsuzsová that Žilinka's murder was still being planned.
+Zsuzsová then ordered the murder of Ján Kuciak through Andruskó, which was carried out by Szabó and Marček.
+In the summer of 2018, Zsuzsová tasked Andruskó with the murder of prosecutor Peter Šufliarsky, for which she promised a €100,000 reward.
 Szabó and Marček were supposed to carry out the murder, initially planning to use an explosive planted in a garbage can in front of Šufliarsky's house.
 Andruskó was unable to acquire an explosive, so they acquired a gun.
 They monitored Šufliarsky until their arrest in September 2018 in the Kuciak case.

 These crimes were initially included in the investigation of the murders of Kuciak and Kušnírová.
 The investigation was reallocated by Minister of Interior Denisa Saková to the Ministry of Interior's Office of the Inspection Service in February 2019, an action Lipšic criticized.
 In September 2020, the case was returned to the National Criminal Agency (NAKA) for investigation. Žilinka and Šufliarsky have said they believe the motive behind the ordering of their murders was their prosecution work.
 Lipšic expressed the belief that the person who ordered his murder was Kočner.
 The individuals charged with these crimes are Kočner, Zsuzsová, Szabó, Kracina and a Bosnian national identified as Darko Dragić.
 The investigation was concluded and the case was submitted to the Specialized Criminal Court by the supervising prosecutor in September 2021.

-The planned murders case was subsequently merged with the Kuciak case at the Specialized Criminal Court.
-The whole case is to be tried by the same panel as the Kuciak case is considered to be the older case.
-One of the judges in the three-judge panel was replaced due to the first judge being indisposed long-term.
+The case relating to the planned murders was subsequently merged with the Kuciak case at the Specialized Criminal Court.
+The whole case was tried by the same panel, as the Kuciak case was considered to be the older case.
+One of the original judges in the three-judge panel was replaced, as they had been indisposed long-term.
+The trial took place over 36 days starting on 14 April 2022.